How Much Money Can I Make As a Day Trader? – Here we’ll look at income potential for stock, forex and futures day traders.

 50 of them were unprofitable: 50 x $0.13 x 2300 shares = ($14,950)

 You net $8,050, but you still have commissions and possibly some other fees.
 While this is likely on the high-end, assume your cost per trade is $20 (total, to get in and out).
 Your commission costs are: 100 trades x $20 =$2000.
 If you pay for your charting/trading platform, or exchange entitlements then those fees are added in as well.

 Therefore, with a decent stock day trading strategy, and $30,000 (leveraged at 4:1), you can make roughly:

 $8,050 – $2000 = $6,050/month or about a 20% monthly return.

 Remember, you are actually utilizing about $100,000 to $120,000 in buying power on each trade (not just $30,000).
 This is simply a mathematical formula, and would require finding a stock where you could make this reward:risk ratio five times a day.
 That could prove difficult.
 Also, you are highly leveraged, and there is a chance of catastrophic loss if a stock where to move aggressively against you and your stop loss became ineffective.
-You could face a significant lose or even lose your entire account where the price to move even several percentage points against you (unable to exit at planned exit point).
+You could face a significant loss or even lose your entire account if the price were to move even several percentage points against you (unable to exit at planned exit point).

 How Much Money Can I Make Day Trading Futures?